rdeneau/formation-fsharp/en/fsharp-training-07-async.md

 → Waits for the calculation to end, blocking the calling thread! (≠ `await` C♯) ⚠️

 `Async.Start(operation: Async<unit>, ?cancellationToken) : unit`
-→ Perform the operation in background _(without blocking calling thread)_ ⚠️ If an exception occurs, it is "swallowed"!
+→ Performs the operation in background _(without blocking calling thread)_ ⚠️ If an exception occurs, it is "swallowed"!

 `Async.StartImmediate(calc: Async<'T>, ?cancellationToken) : unit`
-→ Perform the calculation in the calling thread!
+→ Performs the calculation in the calling thread!
 💡 Useful in a GUI to update it: progress bar...

 `Async.StartWithContinuations(calc, continuations..., ?cancellationToken)`
-→ Ditto `Async.RunSynchronously` ⚠️ ... with 3 _callbacks_ of continuation :
+→ Like `Async.RunSynchronously` ⚠️ ... with 3 continuation _callbacks_:
 → on success ✅, exception 💥 and cancellation 🛑

 ---